 - Damage to roof deck.

-Tips to reduce the cost of a roof replacement
+How to reduce the roof replacement costs

-2. Plan for offseason discounts
+2. Aim for offseason discounts

 3. Insurance claim